psFried/rust-web/README.md

 ### Things that are still missing or incomplete

-- Database access - Crates.io doesn't offer much in terms of database drivers.
-Iron does nothing to help you with that.
-Your database options will be limited.
+- Database access - There's more options here than there used to be.
+Postgres and Redis both have good drivers in rust, and MongoDB isn't far off.
+There's even an ORM, Diesel.
+Compared to other languages, options are still rather limited.
 - Authorization - You'll have to roll your own.
 The crypto crate has most of the main hashing algorithms, but actually calling them is up to you.
 - Helpers for common configurations don't really exist.
 The Rustless project is taking a stab at it for REST APIs, but that's about it.
-- Multipart requests - There's a crate for this, but it looks really immature.